-The Dzi beads are considered to be very auspicious, this is true.
-And, because they are beads, of course, the easiest way to enjoy the Dzi beads is to use them in jewelry!
+Dzi beads are considered to be very auspicious.
+And, because they are beads, of course, the easiest way to enjoy the Dzi beads for good feng shui is to use them in jewelry.

-Do you have to have the dzi beads in jewelry, though?
-No, you do not.
-You could also just display several beads in an area of your home that can benefit from the protective and a bit magical energy of the Dzi beads.
+You could also display several beads in an area of your home, which will benefit from the protective and magical energy of Dzi beads.

-The word "Dzi" translated from Tibetan means "shine, brightness, clearness, and splendor"; and the Chinese interpretation of "Dzi" is "heaven's pearls" (Wikipedia).
-Quite powerful for a small bead, isn't it?
+The word "Dzi" translated from Tibetan means "shine, brightness, clearness, and splendor," and the Chinese interpretation of "Dzi" is "heaven's pearls."
+Quite powerful for a small bead.

 Even though the Turkish eye bead jewelry is used in a variety of charms, from keychains to wall ornaments, the Dzi bead jewelry goes a bit further because it combines the circle/eye design with a variety of other shapes and colors.

 It might be helpful to know that most of the Dzi beads on the market today are imitations of ancient Dzi beads.
 The prices for Dzi beads vary greatly, but unless you are a collector of genuine Dzi beads, there is no need to spend thousands of dollars in search of a genuine one.
 You can find reasonably priced Dzi bead jewelry anywhere from $25 to $60, depending on the type of jewelry and surrounding crystals.

 The most desired Dzi beads are made from agate or carnelian and have a weathered look that is thought to give them more power.
 The modern Dzi beads also have many inventive designs.
 Along with agate and carnelian beads, you can find beautiful Dzi beads manufactured from such materials as glass, wood, ceramics, various metals, as well as cheap plastic versions.